Investing in Our Community

 Learn more about each of our invaluable community funders below.

-The Corporation for National Community Service awarded The Wright Center for Community Health a grant enabling us to host four Volunteers in Service to America (VISTA) AmeriCorps annually over the next three years.
+The Corporation for National Community Service approved The Wright Center for Community Health to host four AmeriCorps Volunteers in Service to America (VISTA) annually over the next three years.
 Our VISTAs contribute to several long-term projects embedded in three focus areas: the Opioid Use Disorder Center of Excellence, School-Based Health Centers and the LGBTQ+ service line.
 Their projects contribute to our goal of improving and expanding service lines and access to quality healthcare for consumers in underserved areas of high priority throughout Lackawanna County.

 The Harry and Jeanette Weinberg Foundation infused $135,000 into The Wright Center for Community Health’s oral health clinic, housed within The Wright Center for Community Health Mid Valley Practice.
 The grant allowed our team to create a new space that includes four spacious exam rooms and on-site x-ray capabilities.
 The expanded dental care team is now able to provide additional services, including extractions and emergency services.

 We are grateful for HRSA’s continued investment in The Wright Center for Community Health and its affiliated entity, The Wright Center for Graduate Medical Education.
 Recent initiatives for which we have received their support are listed below.

 Since 2011, HRSA has awarded the organization over $80.1 million towards the establishment of Teaching Health Center locations and expansion of residency training opportunities.
 Through this support, The Wright Center for Graduate Medical Education has established regional internal medicine and family medicine programs, as well as a National Family Medicine Residency in partnership with A.T.
 Still University which trains residents in four Federally Qualified Health Centers across the country.
 To learn more about Teaching Health Centers, click here.